 1. (v.
-9:2) While still breathing threats against the disciples, what did Saul ask the high priest for? asked him for letters to the synagogues at Damascus, so that if he found any belonging to the Way, men or women, he might bring them bound to Jerusalem.
-2. (vs. 9:4-5) As Saul journeyed towards, and was approaching Damascus, suddenly a light shone around him from Heaven, then he fell to the ground.
+9:2) While still breathing threats against the disciples, what did Saul ask the high priest for?
+And desired of him letters to Damascus to the synagogues, that if he found any of this way, whether they were men or women, he might bring them bound unto Jerusalem.
+2. (vs. 9:4-5) As Saul journeyed towards, and was approaching Damascus, suddenly a light ۷. shone around him from Heaven, then he fell to the ground.
 He heard a voice saying?
-"Saul, Saul, why are you persecuting me?"
+Saul, Saul, why persecutest thou me?
 After hearing the voice what was Saul's question?
-"Who are you, Lord?"
+"Who are You, Lord?"
 What did the voice say?
 "I am Jesus, whom you are persecuting.
 3. (v.
-9:9) What was the physical effect of the bright light from heaven and Saul falling to the ground/earth? for three days he was without sight, and neither ate nor drank.
+9:9) What was the physical effect of the bright light from heaven and Saul falling to the ground/earth? he was three days without sight, and neither did eat nor drink.
+The was timee days without signe, and helither aid ear not armix.
 4. (vs. 9:13-14) The Lord had a task for a disciple named Ananias.
 He came to him in a vision; "Arise and go to the street called Straight, and inquire at the house of Judas for one called Saul of Tarsus".
 Why was Ananias afraid of doing this?
-I have heard from many about this man, how much evil he has done to your saints at Jerusalem.
-And here he has authority from the chief priests to bind all who call on your name."
+Lord, I have heard by many of this man, how much evil he has done to the saints at Jerusalem: And here he has authority from the chief priests to bind all that call on Your name. ·

 5. (vs. 9:17-18) When Ananias found Saul he first referred to him as "Brother Saul", then laid/placed his hands on him.
 List 3 to 4 things that happen to Saul after that?
-1. you may regain your sight 2 3.
-Something like scales fell from his eyes • 4. he rose and was baptized; 6. (v.
-9:20 ) After a short rest, what extremely dangerous act did Saul start doing? immediately he proclaimed Jesus in the synagogues, saying, "He is the Son of God." - 7.
-What are the strong words at the end of verse 9:22 that show the strength of Saul, full ( of the Holy Spirit, ability to preach the gospel? by proving that Jesus was the Christ.
-N I - I - D J. A. J O. 40 Read Acts 9:19 ry important to understand what took place after Saul's "Road to Damascus" Conversion atians 1:13-18, Paul explained more about what happened during these many days. scribed how he went to Arabia for a period of time, and then returned to Damascus.
-After h nis return to Damascus he went to Jerusalem.
-Paul spent a total of three years in Damas scus and Arabia.
-Then after three years I went up to Jerusalem to see Peter, and remained with him fifteen days.
+1. that you might receive your sight 2. be filled with the Holy Ghost.
+3immediately there fell from his eyes as it had been scales 4. was baptized 6. (v.
+9:20) After a short rest, what extremely dangerous act did Saul start doing?
+And straightway he preached Christ in the synagogues, that he is the Son of God.
+7. What are the strong words at the end of verse 9:22 that show the strength of Saul, full of the Holy Spirit, ability to preach the gospel? proving that this is very Christ. :: Read Acts 9:19 ery important to understand what took place after Saul's "Road to Damascus" Conversion latians 1:13-18, Paul explained more about what happened during these many days. escribed how he went to Arabia for a period of time, and then returned to Damascus. his return to Damascus he went to Jerusalem.
+Paul spent a total of three years in scus and Arabia.
+Dailla Then after three years I went up to Jerusalem to see Peter, and remained with him fifteen days.
 Galatians 1:18 8.
-In your own words, why were the disciples in Jerusalem afraid to join up with Saul? . , and a second of the second o • , Who was the first disciple to take him in?
+In your own words, why were the disciples in Jerusalem afraid to join up with Saul?
+Who was the first disciple to take him in?
 Barnabas

 9. (v.9:35) After Peter traveling through out the county he came to Lydda.
 There he found a man named Aeneas, who had been bedridden and was paralyzed for eight years.
 Peter said to him, "Aeneas, Jesus Christ heals you.
-Arise and make your bed Then he immediately rose.
+Arise and make your bed".
+Then he immediately rose.
 What was the result of this miracle?
-And all the residents of Lydda and Sharon saw him, and they turned to the Lord.
+And all that dwelt at Lydda and Saron saw him, and turned to the Lord.